Barbecue

 sauce, then slapped on a bun at an eating establishment just out the

-back gate at Pope Air Force Base near the town of Spring Lake, North
+back gate at Pope Air Force Base near the town of Spring Lake.
+It was

 barbecue, which is meat pulled off the bone and served either on a